petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-report.md

 upgrade.report.enabled=true
 ```

-The upgrade report is generated in the `{liferay-home}/reports` folder.
+Optionally, define an output directory for the upgrade report by setting the `upgrade.report.dir={your_directory}` property.
+If none is set, the report is generated in the `{liferay-home}/reports` folder.

 ## Additional Information